 A desk made of cherry wood creates a dramatic effect in any office space.
 Your choices of finishes may get limited because of the darkness of this wood.
 However, it is this same dark reddish-brown that makes it such sought-after lumber.
-You need to take care while working cherry wood and also while maintaining it as it quickly shows scratches due to wear and tear.
+You need to take care while working cherry wood and maintaining it as it quickly shows scratches due to wear and tear.

-Salient Features Of Cherry Wood
+Features of Cherry Wood